canro91/canro91.github.io/_posts/2019-03-08-ATaleOfAPdfParser.md

 ## Conclusion

 Voilà!
 That's how I came up with Parsinator.
-With this approach, I could parse new files without coding the whole thing every time I needed to support a new type of file.
-I only needed to reuse the right skippers and parsers based on the structure of the new file.
+With this approach, I could parse new files without coding the whole thing every time I needed to support a new file structure.
+I only needed to reuse the right skippers and parsers.

-I used Parsinator to connect 4 legacy client software to a documents API on an invoicing software by parsing pdf and plain text files to input XML files.
-In the [Sample project](https://github.com/canro91/Parsinator/tree/master/Parsinator.Sample) you can see how to parse a plain-text invoice and a GPS frame.
+I used Parsinator to connect 4 clients with legacy software to an invoicing software by parsing pdf and plain text files to input XML files.

+In the [Sample project](https://github.com/canro91/Parsinator/tree/master/Parsinator.Sample), I wrote tests to parse a plain-text invoice and a GPS frame.
 Feel free to take a look at it.

 All ideas and contributions are more than welcome!